drcscodes/drcs.codes/content/msabc/_index.md

 ## Python Bootcamp for Georgia Tech MS Ananlytics

-This in-person bootcamp delivers all of the lessons in [Intensive Python](/intensive-python) and, as time permits, the firstfew lessons in [Data Manipulation](/data-manipulation).
+This in-person bootcamp delivers all of the lessons in [Professional Python](/professional-python) and, as time permits, the first few lessons in [Data Manipulation](/data-manipulation).

-To get started, go to [Intensive Python](/intensive-python) and click on the Getting Started link in the top menu.
+To get started, go to [Professional Python](/professional-python) and click on the Getting Started link in the top menu.